Learnable Sparsity for Vision Generative Models: Introduction

-Overall, our contribution is summarized as follows: \textbf{(1)} We introduce \textbf{EcoDiff}, a model-agnostic, end-to-end structural pruning framework for diffusion models that learns a differentiable neuron mask, enabling efficient pruning across various architectures. \textbf{(2)} We develop a novel diffusion step gradient checkpointing technique, significantly reducing memory requirements for end-to-end pruning to be feasible with lower computational resources. \textbf{(3)} We conduct extensive evaluations across U-Net diffusion models and diffusion transformers, demonstrating that our method can effectively prune 20\% of model parameters without necessitating retraining.
-Additionally, we show that our approach is orthogonal to diffusion step distillation.
+Overall, our contribution is summarized as follows: \textbf{(1)} We introduce \textbf{EcoDiff}, a model-agnostic, end-to-end structural pruning framework for vision generative models that learns a differentiable neuron mask, enabling efficient pruning across various architectures. \textbf{(2)} We develop a novel time step gradient checkpointing technique, significantly reducing memory requirements for end-to-end pruning to be feasible with lower computational resources. \textbf{(3)} We conduct extensive evaluations across U-Net diffusion models and diffusion transformers, demonstrating that our method can effectively prune 20\% of model parameters without necessitating extensive retraining.
+Additionally, we show that our approach is compatible with step-distilled models and other acceleration methods.
+Moreover, EcoDiff supports lightweight post-pruning adaptation through both LoRA and full-model fine-tuning, enabling substantial quality recovery with minimal additional compute.